Jade-Jones-dev/hot-sauce/README.md

 # Hot Sauce

 Hot Sauce is a blazingly hot and spicy web application that allows users to share and discover the spiciest content on the internet.
-Whether it's the hottest memes, fiery videos, or scorching blog posts, Hot Sauce is the place to heat things up!
+Hot Sauce is the place to heat things up!
 This repository contains the source code for the Hot Sauce web application.

 ## Table of Contents